LIAAD/Time-Matters/README.md

 Our assumption is that the relevance of a candidate date (d<sub>j</sub>) may be determined with regards to the relevant terms (W<sub>j</sub><sup>\*</sup>) that it co-occurs with in a given context (where a context can be a window of _n_ terms in a sentence, the sentence itself, or even a corpus of documents in case we are talking about a collection of multiple documents).
 That is: the more a given candidate date (d<sub>j</sub>) is correlated with the most relevant keywords (W<sub>j</sub><sup>\*</sup>) of a document (or documents), the more relevant the candidate date is.

 [[Table of Contents]](#Table-of-Contents)

+## Documentation
+Check out our wiki [Documentation](Time-Matters/wiki) for full details about Time-Matters.

 ## How to Install Time-Matters